Prathyusha287617/capstone-project-retail-crm/README.md

-# Centralized Retail Performance Dashboard
+# Centralized Retail Performance Dashboard - RetailVue

 ## Overview
 This repository contains the DB Schema, BRD documentation and wireframe design for the project.